arduino/docs-content/content/software/app-lab/3.getting-started/1.quickstart/quickstart.md

 ## Step 4: Log and Monitor with Python

 Printing messages from your code is the simplest way to track your app's behavior and debug issues.
-In App Lab, standard Python `print()` statements are automatically captured and displayed in the **Python** console tab.
+In App Lab, standard Python `print()` statements are automatically captured and displayed in the **Python** tab of the integrated console panel.

 1. Select `python/main.py` in the **Files** panel.
 2. Locate the `loop()` function and add the following `print` statements to log the state of the LED: